JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_report_210370190/index.md

 end
 ```

 Each agent in the `MADDPGManager` uses `DDPGPolicy` with one trajectory, which collects their own information.
-Here [`NamedPolicy`](https://juliareinforcementlearning.org/docs/rlcore/#ReinforcementLearningCore.NamedPolicy) is a useful substruct of `AbstractPolicy` when meeting the multi-agent games, which combine the player's name and detailed policy.
+Note that the policy of the `Agent` should be one `NamedPolicy`. [`NamedPolicy`](https://juliareinforcementlearning.org/docs/rlcore/#ReinforcementLearningCore.NamedPolicy) is a useful substruct of `AbstractPolicy` when meeting the multi-agent games, which combine the player's name and detailed policy.
 So that can use `Agent` 's [default behaviors](https://juliareinforcementlearning.org/docs/rlcore/#ReinforcementLearningCore.Agent-Tuple{AbstractStage,%20AbstractEnv}) to collect the necessary information.

 As for updating the policy, the process is mainly the same as the [`DDPGPolicy`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningZoo/src/algorithms/policy_gradient/ddpg.jl#L139), apart from each agent's critic will assemble all agents' personal states and actions.
 For more details, you can refer to the [code](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningZoo/src/algorithms/policy_gradient/maddpg.jl#L59).